 My copy of this book is so beat up and weathered it's disintegrating before my eyes.
 I took it with me to South America because I loved how it was organized in a logical way that kept me motivated to keep studying.
 Lessons start short and easy and increase in complexity as you tackle frustrating readings that help take you to the next level.
 The only downside of this book is that it was originally published in 1957 so some of the vocabulary is very dated.
 Still, you'll be hard-pressed to find a modern equivalent of this book whose teachings approach the same quality.
 Last time I checked you can grab a used copy from Amazon for less than a dollar.

-You are missing a comment on the music city; LOJA.1 month ago
+You are missing a comment on the music city; LOJA.2 months, 2 weeks ago

 Glasgow vacation agents, such as Barrhead Travel, have intensified their options in the previous couple of years,

 to present passengers offers to formerly little known towns –